Evolution of the State

 - Softwar: A Novel Theory on Power Projection and the National Strategic Significance of Bitcoin - abstract power hierarchy comparison

-- Coercion, Capital, and European States, AD 990-1992 - partial Tilly source for war-making, extraction, capital/coercion paths, and European state-system convergence
+- Coercion, Capital, and European States, AD 990-1992 - full-text Tilly source (chapters 1-7) for war-making, extraction, capital/coercion paths, and European state-system convergence

 - Anatomy of the State (Full Text Aggregate) - Rothbard’s Oppenheimer-derived analytic state definition